mattermost/docs/source/deployment/sso-saml-adfs-msws2016.rst

 Configure SAML with Microsoft ADFS
 ==================================

-The following process provides steps to configure SAML 2.0 with Microsoft ADFS for Mattermost and Microsoft Windows Servre 2016.
+The following process provides steps to configure SAML 2.0 with Microsoft ADFS for Mattermost and Microsoft Windows Server 2016.

 .. contents::
   :backlinks: top